chtunsw/2hats_nodejs_server/README.md

 ### Get Credentials for Google Calendar API

-- Create a Google Cloud Platform (GCP) project with the Google Calendar API enabled
+- Create a Google Cloud Platform (GCP) project with the Google Calendar API enabled.
 - Go to APIs & Services and create credentials (OAuth client ID).
 - Download the client secret .json file from the the client ID you have just created.
 Then rename it as "credentials.json".